MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-server-icontroller-extension.md

 | Extensions.PrintPackingSlipSample           | Extensions.PrintPackingSlipSample          |                                        |
 | Extensions.CrossLoyaltySample               | Extensions.CrossLoyaltySample              |                                        |

-## Create a new extension
+## Create a new RS API

-Follow the steps in this section to create a new Commerce Scale Unit extension.
+Follow the steps in this section to create a new RS extension

 ### Extension class diagram